Dublin Airport running ‘very efficiently’ ahead of bank holiday weekend

 DAA, which runs the airport, admitted that mistakes had been made but insisted that lessons were learned ahead of the coming June 6 bank holiday.

+He said it was “purely a contingency” ahead of the busy summer months.

+“We hope not to use it but if we need to it will be a pleasant experience for passengers and it’s all aimed at making sure that everyone makes their flight.”

-A DAA spokesperson said the early morning wave of departures on Friday has “run very efficiently”.
+A DAA spokesperson said the early morning wave of departures on Friday had “run very efficiently”.

 The spokesperson said it was a “result of extra staff, the maximum number of security lanes open and an improvement in queue management for passengers entering the terminals for check-in, bag drop and security.